Muhajir

 Social Media Presence

-Social media is widely used for cultural expression, community engagement, and maintaining connections with the global Muhajir diaspora.
+Social media is widely used for cultural expression and community engagement, with active participation in online forums.

 Challenges

-Challenges include preserving cultural identity amidst globalization, political representation, and addressing socio-economic disparities.
+Challenges include maintaining cultural identity amidst globalization, political representation, and socio-economic disparities.

 Preservation Efforts

-Efforts to preserve Muhajir culture include promoting Urdu language and literature, cultural festivals, and community organizations dedicated to heritage conservation.
+Efforts are underway to preserve Urdu language and cultural heritage through education and community initiatives.